tule98/jstwimanacher/.github/instructions/ui.instructions.md

 Borders in Dark Mode: Add subtle borders to cards and elevated surfaces for definition.

-Hover States: Adjust hover backgrounds to be lighter in dark mode (e.g., rgba(255, 255, 255, 0.05)).
+Hover States: Adjust hover backgrounds to be lighter in dark mode (e.g., rgba(255, 255, 255, 0.03)).

 Shadow Enhancement: Use stronger shadows and subtle borders in dark mode for depth perception.
 Border: 1px solid rgba(255, 255, 255, 0.08)

-Image Card (Food Item):

-Image: Top-aligned, 16:9 or 1:1 ratio
-Border Radius: 16px (entire card)
-Overlay: Darker gradient for better contrast (rgba(15, 23, 42, 0.6) to rgba(15, 23, 42, 0.9))
-Content Padding: 12px

-Input Fields:

-Height: 48px
-Border Radius: 12px
-Border: 1px solid #334155 (default)
-Border (Focus): 2px solid #5B7AFF
-Background: #0F172A
-Padding: 12px 16px
-Icon Position: Left or right, 16px from edge
-Text: #F1F5F9
-Placeholder: #94A3B8

-Icon Button:

-Size: 44x44px (touch target)
-Background: White with shadow or transparent
-Icon Size: 24x24px

-Card Components
-Standard Card:

-Background: White
-Border: None
-Border Radius: 16px
-Shadow: Level 1
-Padding: 16px
-Min Height: 80px

-Image Card (Food Item):

-Image: Top-aligned, 16:9 or 1:1 ratio
-Border Radius: 16px (entire card)
-Overlay: Gradient or solid for text legibility
-Content Padding: 12px

-Input Fields

-Height: 48px
-Border Radius: 12px
-Border: 1px solid #E5E7EB (default)
-Border (Focus): 2px solid #4158D0
-Background: #F9FAFB
-Padding: 12px 16px
-Icon Position: Left or right, 16px from edge

 Overall Aesthetic Summary
 "Modern Food Commerce with Joyful Efficiency"